Vyral/base-template/_posts/2022-06-16-the-no--1-way-to-market-your-business.md

 I want to enrich the lives of all the people we interact with through their homeownership experience.
 I never ask them to do anything in return.
 If they do reciprocate, it’s because I’ve given them enough value that they felt they wanted to share with me and be a blessing to me too.

-If you have any questions about this or want a glimpse into the “Database Lever," private message me, and I’ll share some of the lead-in dialogues that allow us to come from a place of contribution and help you build a database-focused business.
+If you have any questions about this or want a glimpse into the “Database Lever,” private message me, or reach out at&nbsp;[dave@davehooketeam.com](mailto:dave@davehooketeam.com){: target="_blank"}&nbsp;or (717) 216-0860.
 I look forward to hearing from you.